What causes a red flag on a background check?

 While not all companies do so, most Human resource departments will check a candidate’s recommendations and make contact with prior employers.
 They won’t have any direct way of knowing about any positions the person left off their resume, so they won’t be able to contact prior employers whom the individual hasn’t told them about.

-What Happens if You Fail a Background Check?
+What Happens If You Fail a Background Check?

 If a person fails an employment background check,8 they will most likely need to look for new work.
 A transgression or red flag that disqualifies a person from a recruiting process in one place may not have the same effect in another.
 Some companies are more forgiving and prepared to offer candidates a second shot.